lekrsu/shfw-walkthrough/README.md

       | Includes PADH            | Third Generation     | G30D                                 |

    **Note**: If BLE/DRV is low enough to be supported, but fails to flash, then press "Attempt DRV downgrade" and press flash.

+5. Flash Procedure for the 4-dot dashboard (Xiaomi M365):

+   **Note**: Because the M365's 4-dot dashboard isn't natively supported, you need to do some extra steps before flashing SHFW.

+   1. First, you will have to download the modified BLE090 from the pinned message in the Scooteracking.org discord server's #m365 channel.
+   2. If you have the file, download [DownG](https://play.google.com/store/apps/details?id=com.m365downgrade&hl=en_US) from the Play Store.
+   3. In downG, press "CONNECT" on the top left corner and select your scooter.
+   4. Press "OPEN BIN" in the bottom of the page, and select the zip that you downloaded from the discord message.
+   5. Press "FLASH" and wait for it to finish.
+   6. When it finishes, you can close downG, and connect with Scooterhacking Utility.
+If you were successful, it should display Mi Pro as the scooter model.
+   7. Go to the Flash tab, press "Install/Update SHFW" and select a version of the highest number.
+If there's only one, select that and press flash.
+   8. Set up the settings in the Config tab.
+Keep in mind that the M365 is basically a Mi 1S, but the traces on the ESC are thinner, so pushing high amount of current through them isn't recommended.

+6. Flashing back stock firmware on a M365 with 4-dot dashboard.
+   1. You will have to download the M365 DRV and BLE firmware zip archives from the [Scooterhacking.org repo](https://firmware.scooterhacking.org/m365/) and modify the info.json file in both of them.
+I recommend downloading BLE072 and DRV156.
+   2. Open the info.json with any text editor in the DRV zip archive, and change "enforceModel" from true to false
+   3. Open the info.json the BLE zip, change "enforceModel" to false, and replace "mi_BLE_LEGACY" with "mi_BLE_NRF51822QFAA".
+   4. Connect to your scooter with Scooterhacking Utility, go to the flash tab, press "Load from file" and select the DRV zip that you just modified.
+If you did everything correctly, Utility shouldn't throw an error, and you can press flash.
+It might throw an error when flashing, and it will prompt you for automatic retry, press yes.
+   5. Flash the BLE zip the same way as the DRV.
+   6. If you did everything right, your scooter should be back to it's original state.

 ### Usage